Why Your Bissell Vacuum Isn’t Suctioning – Troubleshooting And Repair

 The brush does not rotate properly if it comes loose.
 To attach it back in the vacuum, align its caps with the slots in the machine and insert it carefully.
 Turn the machine on, and the brush should start spinning.

-How Do I Reset a Bissell Vacuum?
+How To Reset a Bissell Vacuum

 All Bissell vacuums come with a reset button at the lower end.
 To reset, simply unplug the device and press the button.
 Afterward, wait for half an hour before connecting the vacuum to a power outlet.
 This completes the reset process.